anilkataricloudengineer/learn-shell/README.md

 #### Some random points

-        In shell function inside a function will work.
+    - In shell function inside a function will work.
+    - If there is a failure detected, mostly we will stop the script there only avoid further failures.